Will-J-Gale/GTA5-Self-Driving-Car/README.md

 ## Usage
 Recommended to use dual monitors
-1. Run GTA5 in windowed mode 1280x720
+1. Download model weights from https://drive.google.com/open?id=1nyTTkGVF7DM1gmA-_RlkQaf-IZb8MDlP and place them in the same directory as GTA_Self_Driving_Car.py
-2. Find a car and enable Hood Camera
+2. Run GTA5 in windowed mode 1280x720
-3. Enable mini map
+3. Find a car and enable Hood Camera
-4. Create a destination waypoint on the map
+4. Enable mini map
-5. Download model weights from https://drive.google.com/open?id=1nyTTkGVF7DM1gmA-_RlkQaf-IZb8MDlP and place them in the same directory as GTA_Self_Driving_Car.py
+5. Create a destination waypoint on the map
-5. Run GTA_Self_Driving_Car.py
+6. Run GTA_Self_Driving_Car.py

 ## The Model
 This model was trained using ~100,000 images with corresponding steering, brake and throttle commands.